-44,552 KILOMETRES
+45,192 KILOMETRES

-The Commission's annual Oil and Gas Reserves and Production reports have shown an upward trend in production year-over-year, with gas production almost doubling since 2010.
+The Commission's annual Oil and Gas Reserves and Production reports continue to show an upward trend in gas production year-over-year.
 This upturn contributes to increased pipeline capacity requirements and a gradual rise in the total number of pipelines.

-The Commission currently regulates 44,552 kilometres (km) of pipelines in British Columbia.
 Pipelines transport a number of refined and unrefined products including natural gas, sour natural gas, liquid hydrocarbons (such as crude oil and high vapour pressure hydrocarbons), water and other miscellaneous gases.
-Eighty per cent of the pipelines regulated by the Commission transport natural gas, while approximately 10 per cent carry liquid hydrocarbons.
+Eighty per cent of the pipelines regulated by the Commission transport natural gas, while approximately 11 per cent carry liquid hydrocarbons.
 The remainder carry water or other gases or liquids.
 Pipeline definitions and product classifications are available on page 14.

-As shown in Table 1, the total length of pipelines in the province in 2016 was 44,552 km.
-This is a net addition of 968 km of total registered pipelines (starting operation or reactivated) over the previous year.
-Deactivated pipelines increased by 690 km while abandoned pipelines increased by 230 km.
-Operating pipelines in 2016 only slightly increased by 48 km.
+As shown in Table 1, the total length of pipelines in the province regulated by the Commission is 45,192 kilometres (km).
+This is a net addition of approximately 640 km of total registered pipelines (starting operation or reactivated) over the previous year.
+Deactivated pipelines increased by 999 km while abandoned pipelines increased by 458 km.
+Operating pipelines in 2017 decreased by approximately 817 km.